Resolving Content Security Policy (CSP) issues blocking the widget, images, and Knowledge Base articles

 Content-Security-Policy: form-action *.tawk.to

-If you're unsure about how to modify your server configuration, consult your website administrator or hosting provider.
+If you’re unsure how to modify your server configuration, consult your website administrator or hosting provider.
 To learn more, refer to this guide on adding headers to common web servers.

 Whitelist the tawk.to Knowledge Base domain

-Example: Updating your CSP in Cloudflare
+Example: Updating CSP in Cloudflare

-Cloudflare > Rules > Custom Rules > Content Security Policy
+Go to Cloudflare > Rules > Custom Rules > Content Security Policy

 Additional considerations

-• Clear your browser cache and refresh the page
+• Clear browser cache

-• Test on different browsers
+• Test on multiple browsers

 If you need further help, schedule a call with us and we’ll assist you.